naoxio/ukuvota/src/content/en/Introduction.md

 **Consensus-Driven Approach:** Collect diverse proposals from participants, fostering a collaborative decision-making process.

-**User-Friendly Interface:** Intuitive and easy-to-use platform, ensuring accessibility for voters of all backgrounds.
+**User-Friendly Interface:** Intuitive and easy-to-navigate platform, ensuring easy accessibility on all devices.

-**Transparent Results:** Real-time display of voting outcomes, promoting transparency and trust in the process.
+**Transparent Results:** After the voting phase ends, all votes are transparently displayed, promoting trust in the process.